ollef/dependent-hashmap/README.md

 # dependent-hashmap

-This is hash map library where the keys can specify the type of value that is associated with them with type indices.
+This is hash map library where the keys can specify the type of value that is associated with them by using type indices.

 This library is to [dependent-map](https://github.com/mokus0/dependent-map) what `Data.HashMap.Lazy` is to `Data.Map`.